Project Serve: The Return

 Project Serve 2017 Photo and Team Video Contest

 For the third year in a row, the PVC will sponsor the Project Serve Photo Contest.
 All Project Serve Participants are invited to enter.
 The rules are as follows:

 - Up to 5 photos may be submitted per individual.

-- Photos must be submitted by Friday, April 1, 2016 by dropping them into the Google Drive folder emailed to participants.
+- Photos must be submitted by Friday, March 31, 2017 by emailing them to ProjectServe@pepperdine.edu.
 Filenames should include Participant's name, team name, and number (1 to 5) of photo.

 - Photos are judged on the following criteria: